esco/superhash-node/README.md

 ### `delete(arguments)`
 * **arguments** (`...*`) - Used to generate a key for lookup

-Remove the key and associated value
+Removes the key and associated value

 ## Examples